 Site Rule: This calculation accounts for continuous runtime heat.
 If your load exceeds the 80% line, the inverter's thermal lifespan will degrade significantly.
 Modern PF (0.9-1.0) equipment allows for higher Wattage density than legacy hardware.

-The Physics of Discharge: Peukert's Law
+4. The Physics of Energy Storage: Peukert's Law and Internal Resistance

 t=RIkt = \frac{R}{I^k}